ImpactsWiki/pyko/_sources/manual.md

     * Ideal gas
     * Mie-Grueneisen
     * Tillotson (needs more testing)
-    * Tabular/SESAME, with features for tabulated ANEOS
+    * Tabular/SESAME, with tools for tabulated ANEOS
 * Input and output
     * For testing and comparison to fortran KO:<br>
       Fixed formatting ascii input and output files